teaxyz/chai/api/README.md

 }
 ```

-### Get Leaderboard
+### Leaderboard

 ```
 POST /leaderboard
 ```

-Returns detailed information about specified projects, ordered by tea rank in descending order.
+Returns detailed information about specified projects, ordered by tea rank in descending
+order.
 This endpoint allows filtering by project IDs and limiting the number of results.

 **Request Body**